Razzy9270/jumpcutter/README.md

 ## Download

 ### Python Script
-Use `git clone https://github.com/Razzy9270/jumpcutter` to clone the repository to a folder.
+Use Git to clone the repository to a folder using `git clone https://github.com/Razzy9270/jumpcutter`.

 ### Executable File
 You can download the executable version of the file [here](https://github.com/Razzy9270/jumpcutter/releases).
-It is recommended that you download the latest version instead of the older versions.

 ## Requirements